-2. The EOEBG is provided to aided schools in the school year following their establishment of IMCs.
+- 2. The EOEBG is provided to aided schools in the school year following their establishment of IMCs.
 More non-salary recurrent grants that are formerly outside Operating Expenses Block Grant (OEBG) are included in the EOEBG.
 The full list of constituent grants under the EOEBG is set out in the EOEBG User Guide.
 The EOEBG includes virtually all non-salary recurrent grants to aided schools except those which are ad-hoc in nature, those which are currently under review, and those which are paid for very specific purpose on a reimbursement basis.
-The demarcation between the General Domain and Special Domain in the OEBG is removed in the EOEBG with the exception of the Capacity Enhancement Grant (CEG) and some other grants, if specified.
-The EOEBG is provided as one block grant and schools are free to deploy the funding flexibly.

-3. Similar to the OEBG, schools may use the surplus under the EOEBG on items chargeable to other EDB subsidies outside the EOEBG.
+The demarcation between the General Domain and Special Domain adopted in the OEBG is removed in the EOEBG with the exception of some specified grants e.g. the Capacity Enhancement Grant (CEG).
+The EOEBG is provided as one block grant and schools are free to deploy the funding flexibly. - 3.
+Similar to the OEBG, schools may use the surplus under the EOEBG on items chargeable to other EDB subsidies outside the EOEBG.
 In addition, schools may use the surplus to top up non-recurrent expense for projects approved/funded by the EDB.
-Subject to certain limits, schools may also use the surplus to top up recurrent expenses arising from other government-funded projects, furniture and equipment and other facilities or educational services acquired through private donations or other fund-raising schemes.

-4. The computation and annual adjustment of provision of the EOEBG are simplified and based mostly on the number of operating classes, except for some school specific grants.
+However, schools should not take out a large amount of surplus under the EOEBG to top-up a single project, which might affect the opportunity for students to enjoy other educational resources they are entitled to.
+Subject to certain limits, schools may also use the surplus to top up recurrent expenses arising from other government-funded projects, furniture and equipment and other facilities or educational services acquired through private donations or other fund-raising schemes. - 4.
+The computation and annual adjustment of provision of the EOEBG are simplified and based mostly on the number of approved classes, except for some school specific grants.
 School specific grants are grants that are of special nature and only applicable to selected schools with special circumstances.
 They will continue to be determined separately in accordance with the prevailing criteria applicable to each of these grants.